SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 If you try to perform actions without sufficient permissions, an error message will occur.

-To help troubleshooting permissions, click on the current **User** name at the right of the top bar.
+To help troubleshooting permissions, click the **User** button (showing the current user name) at the right of the top bar.
 From the context menu, select **Access denied requests**.
 In the resulting window details on the denied accesses are provided.
 An administrator user or the [product support](/welcome/contacting-support/) can help in fixing the permissions.

 <a name="app-access"></a>
 ### Granting application access